Best laptop deals in the Amazon Prime Day 2024 sale

 With savings to be found on the best laptops from brands such as Dell, HP, Acer, Asus, Apple and Microsoft, it’s your chance to pick up a new device at a fraction of the cost.

-Our team of IndyBest shoppers tracks the prices of laptops all year round.
+Our team of IndyBest shoppers tracks the prices of laptops year-round.
 We only recommend laptops we’ve tried and tested, and from brands we trust.
 With so many different devices to choose from, we’ve done the hard graft for you by finding the deals worth paying attention to.

 Read more: Best deals in Amazon’s Prime Big Deal Days 2024